IvMatic/IvMatic/README.md

 ## What I’m working toward

 - Making my experiments reproducible from a fresh environment.
-- Testing correctness prediction from prefix representations on unseen problems.
 - Developing my MSc extension into a research paper.
 - Building the mathematical and experimental skills needed for fundamental AI research.